MahmoudMerdash/Payroll/README.md

 - - Develop the classes (high-level)
 - - Features for each class type you figure out
 - -amount_to_pay property that returns the salary
+#invoice Class
+- -each invoice has set of items
+- -Each item has description, total quantity and price per item
+- -Invoice price: sum of the items’ prices
+- #payroll:
+ Each payable is either employee or invoice
+ The total paid money is the total paid money for the added employees and invoices

+ #company Class
+ It creates several types of payables, add to Payroll and compute total paid money